 Beyond her own role as a mediator, Caroline is actively involved in shaping mediation policy and practice.
 In 2023, she gave evidence on behalf of the Family Mediation Council to the House of Commons Justice Select Committee, contributing to responses on the Government’s proposals for compulsory family mediation.

 Since 2022, Caroline has been a member of the Early Working Group set up by the Ministry of Justice to look at ways to amend court rules and practice to encourage out of court solutions.
-She also a director of the Family Mediation Council, which is the governing and strategic body for all regulated family mediation nationwide.
+She was also a director of the Family Mediation Council, which is the governing and strategic body for all regulated family mediation nationwide.
 Her interests are also broader than just mediation matters, as she is a member of the Family Law Committee of The Law Society.
 Over time she has been actively involved in consultations for changing the law on divorce, financial remedies, co-habitation, domestic abuse and children matters, as well as non-court dispute resolution.

 Caroline’s is a member of the Family Solutions Group, set up by the President of the Family Division, to look at all non-court spaces, not just legal ones, with a special focus on the needs of children in separating families and what support is available.